swiftlang/swift-evolution/proposals/nnnn-actors.md

 ### Actor reentrancy

-One critical point that needs to be discussed is whether actor-isolated functions are [reentrant](https://en.wikipedia.org/wiki/Reentrancy_(computing)).
+Actor-isolated functions are [reentrant](https://en.wikipedia.org/wiki/Reentrancy_(computing)).
 When an actor-isolated function suspends, reentrancy allows other work to execute on the actor before the original actor-isolated function resumes, which we refer to as *interleaving*.
-Reentrancy eliminates a source of deadlocks, where two actors depend on each other, and offers opportunities for better scheduling of (e.g.) higher-priority tasks.
-However, it means that actor-isolated state can change across an `await` when an interleaved task mutates that state, making it much harder to reason about the invariants of an actor within an asynchronous actor function.
+Reentrancy eliminates a source of deadlocks, where two actors depend on each other, can improve overall performance by not unnecessarily blocking work on actors, and offers opportunities for better scheduling of (e.g.) higher-priority tasks.
+However, it means that actor-isolated state can change across an `await` when an interleaved task mutates that state, meaning that developers must be sure not to break invariants across an await.
+In general, this is the [reason for requiring `await`](https://github.com/apple/swift-evolution/blob/main/proposals/0296-async-await.md#suspension-points) on asynchronous calls, because various state (e.g., global state) can change when a call suspends.

-This section explores the issue of reentrancy with examples that illustrate both the benefits and problems with both reentrant and non-reentrant actors, and settles on the following overall approach:
+This section explores the issue of reentrancy with examples that illustrate both the benefits and problems with both reentrant and non-reentrant actors, and settles on re-entrant actors.
+Alternatives Considered provides potential future directions to provide more control of re-entrancy, including [non-reentrant actors](#non-reentrancy) and [task-chain reentrancy](#task-chain-reentrancy).
-* Introduce an attribute to specifically control re-entrancy, spelled `@reentrant` and `@reentrant(never)`, which can be used to annotate actors and actor methods.
-* Actors default to being `@reentrant`.

 #### "Interleaving" execution with reentrant actors